ynonp/blog/docs/_posts/2021-04-13-three-mobx-demos.markdown

 Notably MobX has a Reactions mechanism (the functions `autorun`, `reaction` and `when`) which seemed like a good idea but was actually worse than useEffect wrapped in custom hooks in any situation I found.

-I also found M×obX's support of subclassing rather useless.
+I also found MobX's support of subclassing rather useless.
 Complex inheritance hierarchies and global state do not play nicely together.

 After playing with MobX I can recommend these 3 business logic strategies: